Divorced at 50: how I turned betrayal into joy

 “To help myself recover from betrayal and an unexpected divorce, I set out to turn my life into something more positive,” Kay, who is the Communications Manager at OGX Beauty, explains to HELLO!
 “It’s been a rollercoaster – with literal and emotional extreme highs and lows and so I spent time working out my values – truth, honesty and loyalty - and identifying what brings me joy, like being with and organising things for my friends and son, dancing, music and travel.”

-And so in the midst of her heartbreak and upheaval, Kay made a conscious decision to turn her life around and focus on building a positive future for herself.
+And so amid her heartbreak and upheaval, Kay made a conscious decision to turn her life around and focus on building a positive future for herself.
 Through this process, which Kay affectionately refers to as her "Kaynaissance,", Kay was determined to uncover the essence of who she is as an individual - not just a mum and wife - and this meant stepping out of her comfort zone and embracing new experiences.

 “Doing lots of new things has been very rewarding.
 A part of it was signing up for things that would normally scare me – like the wing walk I did dressed as Wonder Woman to raise money for the Sebastians Action Trust charity, and I followed this up with a firewalk last year - dressed in highly flammable disco attire.”